phac-nml/irida/doc/developer/getting-started/index.md

 All files are found under the `ca.corefacility.bioinformatics.irida` package root.

 * `config` - Configuration classes.
-All Spring application config, web config, Maven config, and scheduled task configuration can be found here.
+All Spring application config, web config, and scheduled task configuration can be found here.
 * `database.changesets` - Java Liquibase changesets.
 See more about our liquibase usage in the [Database Updates section](#database-updates).
 * `events` - Classes here handle the `ProjectEvent` structure in IRIDA.
 These are the messages you can find on the IRIDA dashboard and project recent activity pages.
 * `exceptions` - Java `Exception` classes written for IRIDA.